tunasayin/word-scrapper/README.md

 ### 🐛 Known Bug(s):

 - May display the wrong first definition when the input word is tensed.
-- Animation makes search result elements go into a ui bug when a word is searched.
 - Sometimes it does not find a word that is valid.